NourFakih/Smartphone-Sensor-Based-Human-Activity-Recognition/README.md

    This notebook reveals that while raw features can support strong classifiers, reduced features yield models that are lighter and potentially more robust to noise or overfitting.

 3. 📘 **FFt+models\_(3).ipynb**
    This notebook works directly with the raw 3D accelerometer and gyroscope signals, applying FFT-based feature extraction.
-It investigates MLP-based models on these frequency-domain representations.
+It investigates MLP-based models and many more on these frequency-domain representations.
 While the results (\~95% with MLP) are promising, they were not included in the formal paper to avoid overcrowding the comparison.
 Nevertheless, they reinforce the viability of using raw-to-FFT pipelines for HAR tasks.

 ---
 > Several modeling ideas were adapted or extended from public Kaggle notebooks that inspired our pipelines \[1]\[2]\[3]\[4].
 Their thoughtful analyses, modeling strategies, and clean implementation were instrumental in shaping the final structure of our experiments.